grafo3a/activbox/README.md

 # ActivBox

+## Presentation
-When completed, this app will be a user-friendly open-source service ticketing tool.
+When completed, this app will be a user-friendly open-source IT service ticketing tool.

+## Technical aspects
-## Tech stack
+### Tech stack
 The following technologies are used in this project:

 - Java 17